 In 1994, Dr. Albrecht co-wrote Ticking Bombs: Defusing Violence in the Workplace, one of the first business books on workplace violence.
 Besides his work as a conference presenter and keynote speaker, he appears frequently in the media and on the Internet, as a source on workplace violence, security, crime, and terrorism.
 His 17 books include Tough Training Topics: A Presenter’s Survival Guide, Added Value Negotiating; Service, Service, Service!; Library Security: Better Communications, Safer Facilities; and Fear and Violence on the Job.

-Steve is the past president of the San Diego Chapter of the Association of Threat Assessment Professionals (ATAP).
+Steve is the past president of the San Diego Chapter of the Association of Threat Assessment Professionals (ATAP) and the current VP of the Colorado chapter.

 He has significant teaching and consulting experience in the following areas: